nathanwallh/Cloudroid/How-to.md

 **DELE myfile.txt** - Delete a file named myfile.txt <br>
 **NETS** - Get the size of the active network.
 It's not part of the FTP protocol(we added this command). <br>

-Note that FTP commands can be divided into two types: commands that make use of the data connection, and commands that don't.
+FTP commands can be divided into two types:

+commands that make use of the data connection, and commands that don't.

 To use a command of the first type, such as:

 **RETR myfile.txt** - Retrieve a file named myfile.txt <br>
 **STOR newfile.txt** - Store a new file named newfile.txt <br>
 **LIST** - List the contents of the shared directory <br>
 There must be a data connection open. <br>

-To open a data connection, the client needs to send the command:
+To open a data connection, the client needs to send the **EPSV** command.
-**EPSV**

 Then, the server responds with a port number for the data connection, and then the client should connect(using telnet again, for example).<br>
 Note that data connections are disposable and therefore need to be opened before each command of the first type.<br>